karekkhaleb/SendIT/README.md

 * clone the repo or download the zip
 * Navigate to the folder where you downloaded or cloned the app
 * Make sure you are on the Develop branch (Because the Develop branch has all the recent code)
+* Make sure you have postgres DB running on your system
+* In the root folder of the app, create a `.env` file and populate it based on the guide in the `.env.examples` file that is already availbale in the root folder
 * Run `npm install` from the terminal(make sure the port 9000 is free).
+* Run `npm start` from the terminal to start the app
 * With the ideal tool preferably postman, send a get request on `http://localhost:9000` for more information about the api endpoints

-## Getting the static pages Locally

-* clone the repo or download the zip
-* Navigate to the folder where you downloaded or cloned the app
-* Make sure you are on the Develop branch (Because the Develop branch has all the recent code)
-* Navigate to `/UI/html` folder for that is where the static pages are located
-* There you may open any html file with your browser and see the template working!!

 ## Running the tests locally
 * clone the repo or downoald the zip file(extract the zip and navigate to the folder containing the app)